-Class-A Airspace / Face Mask Mode:
+Class-A Airspace / Face Mask mode:

-At and above a pressure altitude of about

-17,500 feet, the system will automatically switch to class A mode.
+At and above a pressure altitude of about 17,500 feet, the system will automatically switch to class A mode.
 The A icon will flash to alert users that face masks should be used instead of cannulas.
-The CLR/OFF key will clear the alert and the A icon will in the class A mode until a pressure altitude just below 10K ft. is detected.
+The CLR/OFF key will clear the alert and the A icon will then go on steady to indicate the unit is operating in class A mode.
+The unit will stay in the class ascends through a pressure altitude of 17,500 ft., the A icon will flash to alert that face masks should be used instead of cannulas.

+A mode until a pressure altitude just below 10 K ft. is detected.
 This function will cycle for every time you ascend and descend through these altitudes.
-While in the A mode, the active oxygen-delivery curve automatically becomes a slightly richer flow rate for use with face masks (see page 9).
+While in the A mode, the active oxygen delivery curve automatically becomes a slightly richer flow rate for use with face masks. (see page 9).